A Linearly Convergent Conditional Gradient Algorithm with Applications to Online and Stochastic Optimization

-In the \textit{partial information setting} the RFTL rule \eqref{rftl_update} with the algorithmic conversion of the \textit{bandit} problem to that of the \textit{full information} problem, established in \cite{FKM05}, yields an algorithm with regret $O(T^{3/4})$, which is the best to date.
+In the \textit{partial information setting} the RFTL rule \eqref{rftl_update} with the algorithmic conversion of the \textit{bandit} problem to that of the \textit{full information} problem established in \cite{FKM05}, yields an algorithm with regret $O(T^{3/4})$, which is the best to date.

-Our algorithms for online optimization are based on iteratively approximating the RFTL objective in \eqref{rftl_update} using our new linearly convergent CG algorithm for smooth and strongly convex optimization, thus replacing the projection step in \eqref{rftl_update} (in case $\R(x)=\Vert{x}\Vert^2$) with a single linear optimization step over the domain.
+Our algorithms for online optimization are based on iteratively approximating the RFTL objective in Eq. \eqref{rftl_update} using our new linearly convergent CG algorithm for smooth and strongly convex optimization, thus replacing the projection step in \eqref{rftl_update} (in case $\R(x)=\Vert{x}\Vert^2$) with a single linear optimization step over the domain.

-\begin{remark} The update rule in \eqref{rftl_update} uses the gradients of the loss functions which are denoted by $\nabla{}f_{\tau}$.
-In fact it is not required to assume that the loss functions are differentiable everywhere in the domain and it suffices to assume that the loss functions only have a sub-gradient everywhere in the domain, making the algorithm suitable also for non-smooth settings.
-Throughout this work we do not differentiate between these two cases and the notation $\nabla{}f(x)$ should be understood as a gradient of $f$ in the point $x$ in case $f$ is differentiable in $x$ and as a sub-gradient of $f$ in the point $x$ in case $f$ only has a sub-gradient in this point. \end{remark}
+We note that while the update rule in Eq. \eqref{rftl_update} uses the gradients of the loss functions which are denoted by $\nabla{}f_{\tau}$, it is in fact not required to assume that the loss functions are differentiable everywhere in the domain.
+It suffices to assume that the loss functions only have a sub-gradient everywhere in the domain, making the algorithm suitable also for non-smooth settings.
+Throughout this work we do not differentiate between these two cases and the notation $\nabla{}f(x)$ should be understood as a gradient of $f$ at the point $x$ in case $f$ is differentiable and as a sub-gradient of $f$ in case $f$ only has a sub-gradient in this point.